HackerThemes/theme-kit/readme.md

 - This works on Windows, macOS and Linux.
 - Node Package Manager and Gulp are required.
 Make sure you can run `gulp -v` and `npm -v`.
-- You can get Node at [nodjs.org](https://nodejs.org), then install gulp using `npm install gulp-cli -g'
+- You can get Node at [nodjs.org](https://nodejs.org), then install gulp using `npm install gulp-cli -g`

 ## Getting started